 The installing process is not particularly complex.
 The only difference compared with non-condensing boilers is the requirement for a condensate drain.
 A skilled installer will not have a problem in deciding on a suitable location for the drain and fitting a normal, plastic overflow pipe.

 Condensing boilers can be fitted to most new and old systems.
 However, expert practice must be applied, which will include power flushing of the system and the addition of an inhibitor.
 As with any replacement boiler, the evaluation of the effectiveness of the control system and the type of hot water cylinder should also be carried out.

 A condensing boiler can produce up to 6 litres of condensate per hour if it is properly installed.
 Although the condensate pH levels are lower than the ones recorded for rainwater, for example, ranging from 3 to 5, it is still recommended that the boiler's sections which come in close contact with the condensate liquid be made of materials that can easily withstand acidity levels of up to 5 units.
 The condensed liquid is disposed of via a pipe connected to the drainage system.

 If you have decided to purchase a boiler, but you are not sure which type you would like, we are ready to help you.
 Fill out the form on this page with your personal preferences and information, and we will provide you with up to four different suppliers of boilers.
-You are free to choose the offer that best suits your needs.
+Choose the best condensing boiler for your home.
 The service is free, without obligation, and takes only a few minutes.